-No public comment was received during the May 10, 2023 Public Hearing and/or during the 30-day review period.
-An archived recording of the meeting is available on the City's website. (https://www.elkgrovecity.org/city-council/council-meetings).
+Public comment received during the May 10, 2023 Public Hearing and/or during the 30-day review period will be included in the final draft of the AAP.
+An archived recording of the meeting will be available on the City's website.